Izzy23365/sql-portfolio/README.md

 # sql-portfolio
-SQL projects and practice queries
+This repository contains my SQL practice and projects.
 ## Skills Covered
 SELECT, WHERE
 JOINS